liveahero-wiki/liveahero-wiki.github.io/_charas/shoen.md

 {% include sidekick-infobox.html stockId=10121 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="shoen"
-APPRECIATION = "It's important to keep your mind calm.
-You must alway find time to attend to your own needs...
-Do you want to fold origami together?
-It always puts my heart at ease."
+APPRECIATION = "It's important to keep your mind calm.<br>You must alway find time to attend to your own needs...
+Do you want to fold origami together?<br>It always puts my heart at ease."
 DAILY = "...
-I was just folding origami.
-Well, if it is time to get to work...
+I was just folding origami.<br>Well, if it is time to get to work...
 I am ready."
-RELATION = "Toshu is different alien species than I, but our hearts share the same fondness for Japanese culture.
-This is a secret, but if you give him sweets made from red bean paste he will be greatly pleased."
+RELATION = "Toshu is different alien species than I, but our hearts share the same fondness for Japanese culture.<br>This is a secret, but if you give him sweets made from red bean paste he will be greatly pleased."
+HERO = "The one who changed the flow of time with letters.<br>While using the same means as I, their power is completely different.<br>Their characters…has powers unknown to me."
+PLAYER = "I…didn't really understand master's job.<br>but…when master is not here, I can't make use of my characters.<br>I understand that much."
-TOUCH = "Mmm ... you want to touch my belly ...?
-Is this... what is known as skinship?
-Hmm ...
+TOUCH = "Mmm ... you want to touch my belly ...?<br>Is this... what is known as skinship?<br>Hmm ...
 I see ..."
+TRAIN = "Will you train together with me?"
+TRAINED = "This body, move...!"
 %}

 ## Notes